 Tips for more efficient handling of cutting fluids

-There are numerous benefits to be gained from streamlining the management of cutting fluids, everything from fewer unplanned stoppages to a longer service life for tools and machines.
-The following tips are aimed at keeping production at consistently high levels.
+There are many benefits to be gained from streamlining the handling of cutting fluids, everything from fewer unplanned stoppages to a longer service life for tools and machines.
+Follow these tips and you’ll considerably increase your chances of keeping production at a consistent high level.

 1. APPOINT A CUTTING FLUID MANAGER

-This is crucial to ensure a functioning system, and reduces the risk of actions getting forgotten.
-A cutting fluid manager should:
+This is crucial to ensure a functioning system, and it reduces the risk of things getting forgotten.
+A cutting fluid manager should deal with the following:

 - Keep a logbook of concentration and pH values.

 - Take corrective action to maintain the fluid’s properties.

 If you use different cutting fluids for different kinds of machining, label each machine with the type of cutting fluid used in that machine.
 This will reduce the risk of mixing products, which may compromise the cutting fluid’s properties.

 3. CHECK THE CONCENTRATION

 The concentration of the cutting fluid must be kept at the recommended level if it is to work optimally.
 If the concentration is too high it will produce more mess, increase the risk of skin problems and also increase cutting fluid consumption.
 Too low a concentration results in bacterial and fungal contamination, corrosion and poor lubrication, which reduces the life span of the tools and cutting fluid.